 |Investment||$75,000 for a 25% equity investment from Lori Greiner|

 Why did ShowNo Towels fail?

 The relationship between Shelly Ehler and Lori Greiner was tarnished from the start.
 According to Shelly Ehler, Greiner warned her not to cash the check the next day.
 And later tried to change the terms of the deal (she demanded 70% of the company instead of 25%, and when Shelly Ehler refused.
 Whereas Greiner changed the deal to a loan that could only be used for the sale and not for other expenses).

 “My Shark Tank deal [with Lori Greiner] went south.
 I once cursed my ‘Shark partner’ for screwing me over.
 But now I am grateful to her.
 “She taught me so much more than she thought she would, and none of it had to do with business” – a quote from Shelly’s blog post, which is currently being taken offline.

-The failure of both deals and the tensions between the founder and the Shark Tank investor led to the dissolution of the company.
-ShowNo is another great example of Shark Tank failure among many Shark Tank failures.
+The company was dissolved due to both failed transactions and disputes between the founder and the Shark Tank investor.
+ShowNo Towels is another great example of Shark Tank failure among many Shark Tank failures.